Placenote/docs/docs/unity/tutorials/create-your-first-map.md

 ```

 !!! note
     We're assuming here that you have some knowledge of ARKit development in Unity and will not be going into the details of that each of the functions above does.
-If you're new to Unity and ARKit, [you can check out this video tutorial.](https://www.youtube.com/watch?v=S7kKQZuOdlk) to get up to speed.
+If you're new to Unity and ARKit, <a href="https://www.youtube.com/watch?v=S7kKQZuOdlk" target="_blank">you can check out this video tutorial</a> to get up to speed.

 ## Step 2: Initialize Placenote SDK